-Berlin is the first German federal state to announce that it is phasing out coal in the near future.
-In accordance with an amendment to the Berlin Energy Turnaround Act in 2017, the Senate of Berlin is working to end energy production from coal by 2030 at the latest.
-Berlin’s last remaining lignite-fired power plants were already decommissioned in 2017.
-Therefore, there is no use for this most emission-intensive fuel in Berlin anymore.
+Berlin was the first German federal state to announce that it will be phasing out coal.
+Accordingly, in 2017, the Berlin Energy Turnaround Act was amended to include the objective to end energy production from coal by 2030 at the latest.

-As for hard coal, the Senate is working hard to close down all energy production involving this fuel.
-In 2015, the use of hard coal for energy production was responsible for about 23% of Berlin’s carbon dioxide emissions in respect of primary energy consumption.
+In order to enforce this objective, Berlin’s last remaining lignite-fired power plants were already decommissioned in 2017.
+As for hard coal, the Senate is working intensely to close down all energy production involving this fuel.
+In 2015, the use of hard coal for energy production was responsible for about 21% of Berlin’s carbon dioxide emissions in respect of primary energy consumption.

 A feasibility study – conducted jointly in 2018/19 by the State of Berlin and the largest energy supplier Vattenfall Wärme Berlin – has been investigating in detail the options for phasing out the remaining coal-fired power plants by 2030 and creating a largely carbon dioxide-free district heating supply.
 The subject of the study are the two combined plants, Reuter-West as well as Moabit.
 The study shows that phasing-out coal in Berlin by 2030 is technically feasible and can be realized at reasonable cost.
 By replacing hard coal, more than 2 million tons of CO2 can be saved annually.
 This corresponded to around 13% of the total CO2 emissions in the state of Berlin (year 2016).
 In addition, phasing out coal will lead to a significant reduction in fine dust, sulphur dioxide or heavy metals and contribute to better air and river water quality in Berlin as a whole.